Dev-m8/CH-HaskellProject/README.md

 - The supplier to buy the parts from.
 - The total number of parts to purchase.
 - The total cost in USD for those parts.
-When purchasing parts, you should consider:
+When purchasing parts, consider the following requirements:
 Suppliers have an available stock.
 We can never purchase more stock than a supplier offers!
 Suppliers offer price breaks.
 A price break offers parts at a particular unit price, with a minimum order quantity.
 As the minimum order quantity increases, the unit price decreases.